opvious/notebooks/sources/shift-scheduling.md

 ## Overview

 This formulation derives optimal schedules for achieving a given coverage level per shift at minimum cost.
-It is inspired by [a similar scheduling problem](https://medium.com/walmartglobaltech/automating-shift-scheduling-with-linear-programming-fe1720f13620) encountered at Walmart.
+It is a simplified version of [a similar scheduling problem](https://medium.com/walmartglobaltech/automating-shift-scheduling-with-linear-programming-fe1720f13620) encountered at Walmart.

 ## Description